 These spaces are often home to freelancers, some of whom are just getting their name out and are not tied to any specific business or industry.

-The benefits to these spaces is that they afford start-ups with an opportunity to stay lean, an inexpensive avenue for community and collaboration, as well as a lively and dynamic atmosphere that inspires productivity.
+The benefits to these spaces are that they provide start-ups with an opportunity to stay lean, an inexpensive avenue for community and collaboration, as well as a lively and dynamic atmosphere that inspires productivity.

-It’s also important to note that coworking spaces usually lease to members for a period of 3-to-6 months whereas shared office spaces such as executive suites usually lease for a period of 12 months.
+It’s also important to note that coworking spaces usually lease to members for a period of 3 to 6 months whereas shared office spaces such as executive suites usually lease for 12 months.

 Included services and perks

-For freelancers, remote workers, and small business owners always traveling, coworking spaces are ideal.
-You get what you need most, and don’t pay for space or services you won’t frequently use.
+For freelancers, remote workers and small business owners always traveling, coworking spaces are ideal.
+You get what you need most and don’t pay for space or services you won’t use frequently.

-Soundproof spaces for calls, as well as up to the minute technology for video conferencing and document sharing are all available in many quality workspaces.
+Furthermore, soundproof spaces for calls, as well as up-to-the-minute technology for video conferencing and document sharing, are all available in many quality workspaces.

 It’s best to take these all factors into consideration for the best experience as well as the growth of your business.